Astroworld97/ProfessorX/README.md

     - refactor: rewrite part of the code block，no new feature or bug fix
     - perf: impovment of user experience or system performance
     - test: testing, including unit test and intergrated test and UI test
-    - chore: add library, dependencies or tools, change of workflow
+    - chore: add library, dependencies or tools, change of workflow, or an otherwise menial task
     - revert: revert to previous version

 **Git branch standardization**